Overview

 Factors That Influence ESR And CRP Levels

-ESR and CRP levels can be influenced by a variety of factors, including age, gender, and underlying medical problems.
+ESR and CRP levels can be influenced by various factors, including age, gender, and underlying medical problems.
 Pregnancy, for example, can increase ESR levels, but certain drugs, such as statins, can lower CRP levels.

 Causes Of Elevated ESR